worr/wsh/README.md

 # wsh

-wsh is a shell-like program made for sysadmins that need to administer several machines at once.
-With wsh, you can `ssh` into multiple machines and run one-off commands very simply
+wsh is a shell-like program made for devops and sysadmins that need to administer several machines at once.
+With `wsh`, you can ssh into multiple machines and run one-off commands very simply

 ## What wsh isn't